NREL/BuildingsBench/docs/getting_started.md

 - Version 2.0.0:
     - Added the building simulation metadata files, which contain attributes for the EnergyPlus building energy model used to run the simulation.
 See `Buildings-900K/end-use-load-profiles-for-us-building-stock/2021/resstock_amy2018_release_1/metadata/metadata.parquet` for an example.
     - Added weather timeseries data.
 See this [description](https://nrel.github.io/BuildingsBench/running/#weather-timeseries) for more information.
-    - Removed the README.md file from the `BuildingsBench/metadata`, which contained duplicate information from this page.

-## Exploring the data

-See our dataset quick start [Jupyter notebook](https://github.com/NREL/BuildingsBench/blob/main/tutorials/dataset_quick_start.ipynb)

-## Parquet file format
+## Buildings-900K parquet file format

-The pretraining dataset Buildings-900K is stored as a collection of PUMA-level parquet files.
+The pretraining dataset Buildings-900K is stored as a collection of parquet files.
+Each parquet file corresponds to a single PUMA, or Public Use Microdata Area, which is a geographic unit used by the U.S. Census Bureau.
+The parquet file contains the energy timeseries for all buildings assigned to that PUMA.
-Each parquet file in Buildings-900K is stored in a directory named after a unique PUMA ID `puma={puma_id}/*.parquet`.
-The first column is the timestamp and each subsequent column is the energy consumption in kWh for a different building in that.
+Each PUMA-level parquet file in Buildings-900K is stored in a directory with a unique PUMA ID.
+For example, all residential buildings with weather-year `amy2018` in the northeast census region and PUMA ID `puma_id` can be found under: `Buildings-900K/end-use-load-profiles-for-us-building-stock/2021/resstock_amy2018_release_1/timeseries-individual-buildings/by_puma_northeast/upgrade=0/puma={puma_id}/*.parquet`.

+In the parquet file, the first column is the timestamp and each subsequent column is the energy consumption in kWh for a different building in that.
 These columns are named by building id.
 The timestamp is in the format `YYYY-MM-DD HH:MM:SS`.
 The energy consumption is in kWh.
 The parquet files are compressed with snappy.
 Sort by the timestamp after loading.

 ```python